-Prepare the appliance cord wires for connection by stripping about 3/4 inch of insulation from the ends of each of the three insulated wires, using a wire stripper.
+Using a wire stripper, prepare the appliance cord wires for connection by stripping about 3/4 inch of insulation from the end of each of the three insulated wires.
 If the cord wiring is stranded copper, be sure to use the "stranded" notches on the wire stripper.
 If the wiring is solid copper, use the "solid" notches.
-(Stranded copper is slightly larger than solid copper of the same nominal size, requiring that you use different notches on the wire stripper. )Continue to 5 of 7 below.
+(Stranded copper is slightly larger than solid copper of the same nominal size, requiring that you use different notches on the wire stripper.)